 When fires start during catastrophic conditions, it is often impossible to control them.
 It makes the situation extremely dangerous for communities and firefighters.
-Therefore, the best thing to do if you live in a bushfire prone area is to leave early.
+Therefore the best thing to do if you live in a bushfire prone area is to leave early.

-The challenges in responding to catastrophic fire conditions are exacerbated by resource constraints.
-In the latest NSW Government state budget, expenses were cut by \$26.7 million to the Office of the NSW Rural Fire Service and by \$12.9 million to Fire and Rescue NSW.
+The challenges in responding to catastrophic fire conditions are exacerbated by lack of sufficient resources.
+This has been compounded by recent funding cuts for firefighting in the New South Wales Government's 2019-20 budget.
+In the latest state budget, expenses were cut by \$26.7 million to the Office of the NSW Rural Fire Service and by \$12.9 million to Fire and Rescue NSW.
 At the same time, capital expenditure to Fire and Rescue NSW declined by \$28.5 million relative to 2018-19 and by \$49.9 million relative to 2018-19 for the Office of the NSW Rural Fire Service (NSW Government, 2019).
 Such funding cuts are unwise given the bushfire danger forecasts for the 2019-20 fire season, and given the long-term increase in fire danger driven by climate change.
 Resourcing constraints are being compounded in drought-stricken regions such as the Darling-Downs, and the Granite Belt region west of Brisbane, as dams are dry and fire tanks are depleted following the extended drought.